PoeppingT/cribbage-cmd/README.md

 the engine still needs to actually run the game. should the UI be the one saying "I choose to discard these cards"? like only the HumanPlayer interacts with the UI, right? so the GameEngine asks the player (human or not) for a choice. if it's a human player, pass the UI manager the information that's also the pattern of the Observer.. once the game state changes the UI should change to match the game state.

+HumanPlayer is the only thing that needs a UI. an interaction between two AIPlayers doesn't require any information to be output.
+So game is instantiated with a UI type and each human player has their own instance.. meh

 ### Game Engine Flow/Responsibilities
 1.